MS-DOS and Windows command line at command

 Performing this command would run the task.bat file at 6:50PM today unless the task is scheduled after the time specified.
-Because the /interactive switch is not in the command, this batch file will be executed in the background.
+Because the /interactive switch is not in the command, this batch file is executed in the background.

 at 6:50PM /interactive c:\winnt\beep.bat

-Runs the beep.bat batch file at 6:50PM with the ability for the user to interact with the batch file.
+Runs the beep.bat batch file at 6:50PM with the ability for users to interact with the batch file.

 at 1 /delete